Stata 19 MP: Complete Installation and VS Code Integration

 # Expected: runs correctly in Stata with no r(199) errors

-# 7. Switch Zorin to Light Mode and check file manager
+# 7. Switch to a different icon theme and check file manager

 # Expected: .do and .dta files still show the Stata logo icon